 Five Collegia provide beautiful and welcoming "home away from home" environments that support the day-to-day needs of the complex lives of commuters through study space, kitchen facilities and snack system, access to campus resources, computers, books and newspapers.

 The Collegia Program is committed to

-The word "Collegium" comes from the Latin root meaning "gathering place."
-The Collegia Program was the inspiration of former Seattle University president, Fr.
-William J. Sullivan, SJ.
-Fr.
-Sullivan envisioned places of belonging ("a home away from home") for groups of undergraduate commuters that connected them to the wider University community and gave them a broader overall experience and education.
+'Collegium' is from the Latin root meaning 'gathering place.'
+The Collegia (plural) Program was the inspiration of a former president of Seattle University, Fr.
+William J. Sullivan, SJ. ('78-'98) Fr.
+Sullivan envisioned groups of commuter students having a place of belonging, a "home away from home," that would support a sense of connection to the wider University community, and provide a broader overall educational experience.